Pulitzer Prize Fiction Winner

 Summary

-Centered on Miles Roby, the long-suffering manager of a diner in a fading Maine mill town, the novel maps the entanglements of family, class, and inheritance in post-industrial New England.
-Russo writes with patient humor and Dickensian breadth, building an ensemble portrait of a community shaped by a single dominant family.
+Centered on Miles Roby, the long suffering manager of a diner in a fading Maine mill town, the novel maps the entanglements of family, class, and inheritance in post industrial New England.
+Russo writes with patient humor and Dickensian breadth, building an ensemble portrait of a community that a single dominant family shapes.
 The result is a generous, deeply textured study of American economic decline.

 Historical Context & Significance

-Russo was praised as the "heir to Dickens" for his ability to write about class and economics with warmth and humor.
+Critics praised Russo as the heir to Dickens for his ability to write about class and economics with warmth and humor.